mrpull/ansible-lab/docs/ansible-lab/docs/setup/setup.md

 # Hello Ansible!
 If all went well, you should be at a shell prompt inside the mgmt virtual machine that looks like `vagrant@mgmt:~$`.

-Once ssh'ed into the `mgmt` node.
-Verify that Ansible has been automatically been installed.
+Once ssh'ed into the `mgmt` node, verify that Ansible has been automatically been installed.

 ```bash
 $ ansible --version